Anthony Green (musician): Personal life

-Green has previously battled with alcohol and heroin abuse, quitting for some time, yet relapsing in 2019.
-He posted on Twitter on November 10, 2019, stating that he is "trying to take time to pull myself back together."
-He continued, "this is the hardest thing I and my family have ever experienced.
+Green has previously battled with alcohol and heroin addiction, quitting for some time but relapsing in 2019.
+On November 10, 2019, he posted on Twitter that he is "trying to take time to pull myself back together" and it is "the hardest thing I and my family have ever experienced.
 I look forward to getting healthy and hopefully being able to share in making music with and for you again.
 See you in the spring."

 In 2021, Green said, "I'm bi, I don't really consider myself anything, but I'm attracted to all sexes."

-He also has bipolar, which has been previously misdiagnosed as schizophrenia.
+He also has bipolar disorder, which had been previously misdiagnosed as schizophrenia.